-The COVID-19 pandemic has heightened concerns around the climate crisis, with more consumers purchasing sustainable products and services, and from businesses with environmental credentials.
+There has been growing awareness and concern around the climate crisis, with more consumers purchasing sustainable products and services, and from businesses with environmental credentials.

-Delivering a more competitive, inclusive and greener economy is one of five priorities in The Executive's Pathway to Recovery Framework and DfE's Economic Recovery Action Plan, accelerating work on climate action and decarbonisation to build a low-carbon society and economy.
+We now have our Climate Change Act (Northern Ireland) 2022, and delivering a more competitive, inclusive and greener economy is one of five priorities in The Executive's Pathway to Recovery Framework and DfE's Economic Recovery Action Plan, accelerating work on climate action and decarbonisation to build a low-carbon society and economy.

 This aligns with ambitious international and national strategies to decarbonise all sectors of the economy and reduce carbon emissions, including from buildings, transport, electricity and heating, with the least cost to the consumer.
-In parallel, the new Energy Strategy for Northern Ireland from DfE will promote the switch to clean energy, support efficient energy use, encourage green innovation and progress the decarbonisation of transport.
+In parallel, the Energy Strategy for Northern Ireland, led by DfE, will promote the switch to clean energy, supports efficient energy use, encourages green innovation and progresses the decarbonisation of transport.

 Influencing behaviour, consumption and affordability must be central to public policy.
 It is vital consumers can access trusted and independent advice, support and redress, so that they are confident about buying greener products and services.
-Equally, providers must make information about products and services easy to access and comprehend, and offer consumercentric products and service, so consumers understand why and are prepared to change how they use energy.
+Equally, providers must make information about products and services easy to access and comprehend, and offer consumer-centric products and service, so consumers understand why and are prepared to change how they use energy.